1966 to 1969 – ANGLIA TELEVISION | MY FIRST YEARS IN TV SOUND.

 I also remember doing “The Man Who Understood Women”, shown in an earlier photo, with Tony Britton and Jane Asher….and I can confirm that Paul McCartney wasn’t the only guy to fall for the looks of Jane Asher!
 Alvin Rakoff directed.

 And being a passionate photographer I was tickled pink when in 1968 we did ‘The Photographer’ with Robert Stephens and Susannah York, which John Jacobs directed.
 It obviously had something of ‘Blow Up’ about it , Antonioni’s famous 1966 film about a photographer and his models.

 Although the BBC now had BBC2 in colour and the bigger ITV companies were going to start soon, Anglia of course was still in black and white…but TV Times advertised it on their cover like this:

 Anglia also tried its hardest with a twice weekly ‘soap opera’ that featured the made-up village of ‘Weavers Green’.

 The above shot shows an Anglia crew rehearsing right beside the new scanner CVG333D during the making of Weavers Green in 1966 in the village of Heydon.
 Tony Astridge is manning a camera on the roof with Peter Sargeant on the camera mounted on the Vinten Crane.
 That high camera would give the fishpole operator a few difficulties unless it was tight-shot.

-Finally here’s a photo Sid Denney sent me when we talked in 2013, of some of the Anglia Sound Dept working on ‘Weavers Green’…we’re all trying to look relaxed …and I’m forth from the left.
+Finally, here’s a photo Sid Denney sent me when we talked in 2013, of some of the Anglia Sound Dept working on ‘Weavers Green’ … we’re all trying to look relaxed … and I’m fourth from the left.
 Sadly Sid Denney died a few years ago; I do wish I had continued corresponding with him.

 Next time we can go on an OB with Anglia for a ‘Weavers Green’ …my first Outside Broadcasts.